Along the life journey of LGBT individuals, there are oftentimes one or several events that negatively impact this specific community.

 Trauma and the LGBT community have historically been intrinsically linked.
 Let’s take a look at some of the trauma members of the community face.

-This can include being involved in a fire or natural disaster, falling prey to an assault or illness, or witnessing someone else being harmed or killed.
+This can include being involved in a fire or natural disaster, falling prey to an assault or illness, or witnessing someone else being harmed or killed due to their gender identity or gender expression.

-Below, we take a look at the main kinds of trauma that affect the LGBTQ community.
+Below, we take a look at the main kinds of trauma that affect the queer community.

 Bullying is a play of power, and it can wreak havoc on the self-esteem and confidence of victims.
-The LGBT community is particularly prone to bullying, especially at a young age. discrimination in the workplace and other settings.
+The LGBTQIA community is particularly prone to bullying, especially at a young age.
+Bullying also takes place as discrimination against LGBTQ individuals in the workplace and other settings.

-Events like the 2016 Orlando shooting are an example of community violence.
+Events like the 2016 Orlando shooting are an example of community violence toward the LGBTQ community.
 It involves violence by individuals unrelated to the victim, thus based entirely on hatred or other motives against a specific community.

-It proves that community violence and prejudiced hatred are still issues we all need to fight.
+It proves that community violence and prejudiced hatred are still issues we all need to fight for LGBTQ victims.

 This can also manifest in the form of community trauma through terrorism and violence, as with the Orlando shooting.

-LGBTQ children face immense difficulties, as they are singled out and targeted as “different.”
-This can result in parental abuse and neglect, as well as abuse and trauma from peers.
+LGBTQ youth and children face immense difficulties, as they are singled out and targeted as “different.”
+This can result in parental abuse/ domestic violence and neglect, as well as abuse and trauma from peers.

 Forced conversions, unfortunately, are not yet a thing of the past.
-Medical trauma can occur in reaction to the inherent violence that a forced conversion brings.
+Medical trauma and trauma from various health care providers can occur in reaction to the inherent violence that a forced conversion brings.

-It also has a high occurrence in transgender folks who opt for sex-change surgeries.
+It also has a high occurrence in transgender or trans people who opt for sex-change surgeries.
 The pain and aftermath of injuries can cause the body to recognize inherent trauma.

 Sexual abuse takes place when an individual is used for the sexual stimulation of another without consent.

-The Human Rights Campaign reported that LGBTQ individuals have a higher risk of sexual assault than any other community.
+The Human Rights Campaign reported that LGBTQ individuals have a higher risk of sexual assault and sexual violence than any other community.

 As you can see, trauma exists in so many different forms.
 It affects LGBTQ individuals worldwide in different ways, irrespective of age, gender, or race.
 And as we see below, the impacts of this trauma can be far-reaching and dangerous.

-Individuals touched by trauma can be scarred for life.
-Many facets of life are affected by trauma.
+LGBTQ surviors touched by trauma can be scarred for life.
+Many facets of life are affected by trauma or trauma symptoms.

 The effects of trauma reach into the financial sphere, too.